Createdd/Writing/2019/articles/Reflecting2019.md

 ## Still cold showers

 It is now more than 2 years ago I started showering as cold as possible, every day.
-There was only one time ever since that I took a warm shower.
+There was only one time ever since I took a warm shower.
 At this time I was having the flu and there was no point in harming the body with a cold shock when already fighting something.
 Apart from that, every day I face the merciless cold.
 Still often I hesitate.
 Long days, lots of work and just a feeling of tiredness tries to convince me that a warm shower is better.
 But every time I go with the cold and be grateful afterward.
 This year I think the 2 most important aspects of it are:

 1. Recovery enhancement after workouts.
 2. Psychological help of not getting too comfortable in life.
 It is the comfort of life that makes us weak.
 The body is actually pretty durable if you let it do its work.

 ## More Yoga and meditation

 My workout routine consists now of a lot of yoga practice.
 It seems to be an ultimate pursuit of mastering the body.
 All the possibilities of training your body and mind are incredible.
-Yoga is first of all a meditation practice.
-Meditation in various poses and movement.
+Yoga is, first of all, a meditation practice.
+Meditation in various poses and movements.
 If used as a way of exercising the body it is also great.
 I currently have 3 types of yoga sessions for myself:

 1. Combining Vinyasa Flow with various elements of functional training and movement (inspired by the Ido Portal Method)
 2. Vinyasa Flow Yoga with emphasize on meditation/breathing